SzlamaDev/CityTransportProject/README.md

 Our project highlights the issue of the lack of public transportation in Kłobuck city and presents a solution through our project of a menagment program for such transportation.
 The project includes documentation a complete frontend and backend design for entire system.
 Introducing public transportation in Kłobuck city would improve traffic flow and raise the standard of living in Kłobuck.

 Frontend:
-Michał Nosalik
+Michał Nosalik <br>
-Tester - Wiktor Stysiński
+Tester, Graphic designer - Wiktor Stysiński

 Backend:
-Miłosz Szlama
+Miłosz Szlama<br>
 Tester - Patryk Nocuń

 Documentation: